discosat/DiscoCameraController/README.md

 [ ] Stack and subtract denoised images from the original one with and without noise.
 The resulting noise should give clues on where the added noise comes from.

-[ ] Move subcaption of images into the caption, where multiple images are togeather
+[X] Move subcaption of images into the caption, where multiple images are togeather

 [X] Specify what version of ARM is used (coretex)

-[ ] SIFT/SURF to show where overlaps stop in merging